rand3289/OutNet/readme.md

 Proposed maximum field lengths: priority(char[1]), service class(char[16]), protocol(char[16]), ipproto(char[3]), IP(char[15]), port(char[5]), description or path(char[32]).
 Maximum service description length in the range of 96 - 128 bytes.
 DNS-SD limits service names to 15 characters.
 Key-value pairs are described in rfc6763 section 6.

-Since no host names are used, service description encoding can be limited to printable ASCII characters.
+Service description encoding can be limited to printable ASCII characters.
 User defined name/description/path can be UTF8.

 Examples: "printer:lpr:8.8.8.8:54321:2nd floor printer"
-Same device, different protocol:  "printer:ipp:8.8.8.8:54321:2nd floor printer"
+Same device, different protocol:  "printer:ipp:8.8.8.8:12345:2nd floor printer"

 ## N3+1 service query parameters
  N3+1 can be queried to return local info and/or a filtered list of discovered remote N3+1 services.
 For example a query can limit the results by service type, availability of "remote public keys" or what fields are included in response.
-Requests to N3+1 can include a range of items to return ex: [0-900] inclusive.
-Records in the response are always ordered by age.

-Returned fields are specified by passing a "bit field" called SELECT represented by a number:
+Returned fields can be any of the following:
-* local public key  (LKEY=1)
+* local public key  (LKEY)
-* current datetime (TIME=2)
+* current datetime (TIME)
-* local service list (LSVC=4)
+* local service list (LSVC)
-* counts of filtered records, IP:port:age, non-null public keys, local services, remote services etc...
-(COUNTS=8)
-* IP   (IP=16)
+* IP   (IP)
-* port (PORT=32)
+* port (PORT)
-* age  (AGE=64)
+* age  (AGE)
-* remote public key (RKEY=128)
+* remote public key (RKEY)
-* remote service list (RSVC=256)
+* remote service list (RSVC)
-* signature (sign the whole message) (SIGN=512)
+* signature (sign the whole message) (SIGN)
-* remote service list filtered by service type/protocol (RSVCF=1024)
+* remote service list filtered by service type/protocol or return all services
-* local service list filtered by service type/protocol (LSVCF=2048)
-* black list (BLIST=4096)
-* white list (WLIST=8192)

-Where as fields are controlled by SELECT parameter, returned records are limited by FILTER parameter:
+Where as fields are controlled by including them in the SELECT parameter, returned records are limited by FILTER parameters:
 * local service type/protocol exact string match
-* range of HostInfo records ex: [0-500] to be able to retrieve n records at a time (RANGE)
 * IP range or equal
 * port range or equal
 * age range of HostInfo records